bradyjoslin/assembllm/README.md

       --raw                  Raw output without formatting -v, --version              Print the version
   -h, --help                 help for assembllm

+Use "assembllm [command] --help" for more information about a command.
 ```

 Quickly get completion responses using default plug-in and model: